Qiskit/qiskit/CONTRIBUTING.md

 When Github sends out email alerts for new pull request submissions, there is minimal information included, usually just the commit message and the list of files changes.
-Given the high volume of patches, it is not reasonable to expect all reviewers to examine all patches in detail.
-The commit message must thus contain sufficient information to alert the potential reviewers to the fact that this is a patch they need to look at.
+Because of the high volume of patches, commit message must contain sufficient information for potential reviewers to find the patch that they need to look at.

 * The first commit line is the most important.